 Ernie Hix, 2020

-Ernie is known as ‘The father of USC Men’s Volleyball’ and the person most influential in making the sport nationally successful for the Trojans.
-He coached USC to their first two NCAA Titles in 1977 and 1980 and was NCAA runner-up in 1979 and 81 in the best four year stretch in school history before retiring.
-Hix attended USC as a basketball player in the 1950s after playing twice in the LA City finals at Hollywood HS.
-He started at USC volleyball in the early 1970s as assistant coach and became head coach in 1974, which began the national rise.
+Ernie is known as ‘The father of USC Men’s Volleyball’ and the person most influential in making the Trojan program a national success.
+He coached USC to its first two NCAA Titles in 1977 and 1980 and finished as NCAA runner-up in both 1979 and 81 in the best four-year stretch in school history before retiring.
+Hix attended USC as a basketball player in the 1950s after twice leading his Hollywood High School team to the LA City finals.